30 Fun & Free Things to do in Austin

 Ghost Tour and Pub Crawl

-Free Things to do in Austin in Winter
+Free Things to Do in Austin in Winter

 While most people visit Austin when it begins to thaw out from March onwards, there are still plenty of things to do around Christmas.